jwhudnall/color-picker/README.md

 ## color-picker

-This is a game that has the user guess tile that relates to a given RGB color range.
+This is a game that has the user guess the tile that relates to a given RGB color range.

 ### Easy Version:
 ![Screenshot of Easy Version](/images/easy.jpg)